NASA spacecraft arrives at ancient asteroid, its 1st visitor

 Ryugu's specks should be here by December 2020, but will be far less than Osiris-Rex's promised booty.

-Osiris-Rex aims to collect at least 60 grams, or 2 ounces, of dust and gravel from Bennu.
+Osiris-Rex aims to collect at least 60 grams, or 2 ounces, of dust and gravel.
 The spacecraft won't land, but rather use a 10-foot (3-meter) mechanical arm in 2020 to momentarily touch down and vacuum up particles.
 The sample container would break loose and head toward Earth in 2021.

 The collection - parachuting down to Utah - would represent the biggest cosmic haul since the Apollo astronauts hand-delivered moon rocks to Earth in the late 1960s and early 1970s.

 NASA has brought back comet dust and solar wind particles before, but never asteroid samples.
-Japan managed to return some tiny particles from its first asteroid mission.
+Japan managed to return some tiny particles in 2010 from its first asteroid mission , also named Hayabusa.

 Both Bennu and Ryugu are considered potentially hazardous asteroids.
 That means they could smack Earth years from now.
 At worst, Bennu would carve out a crater during a projected close call 150 years from now.